antimof/UxPlay/README.md

 Options:

+**-p**  allows you to select the network ports used by UxPlay (these need to be opened if the server is behind a firewall).
+By itself, -p sets "legacy" ports TCP 7100, 7000, 7001, UDP 6000, 6001, 7011.   -p n (e.g. -p 35000)  sets TCP and UDP ports n, n+1, n+2.  -p n1,n2,n3 (comma-separated values) sets each port separately; -p n1,n2 sets ports n1,n2,n2+1.  -p tcp n or -p udp n sets just the TCP or UDP ports.
+Ports must be in the range [1024-65535].

+If the -p option is not used, the ports are chosen dynamically (randomly), which will not work if a firewall is running.

 **-n server_name** (Default: UxPlay);  server_name@_hostname_ will be the name that appears offering AirPlay services to your iPad, iPhone etc, where _hostname_ is the name of the server running uxplay.
    This will also now be the name shown above the mirror display (X11)  window.

 **-nh** Do not append "@_hostname_" at the end of the AirPlay server name.

 **-s wxh** (e.g. -s 1920x1080 , which is the default ) sets the display resolution (width and height, in pixels).
 (This may be a